 Any time not spent on active duty must either be served in the Active Guard/Reserves, (the program where one performs drill one weekend per month, and two weeks per year,) or in the inactive Reserves.
-In the inactive Reserves, one doesn't perform drills, but can be recalled to active duty at any time for war, or national emergency).
+In the inactive Reserves, one doesn't perform drills, but can be recalled to active duty at any time for war or national emergency).

-Early Discharge from Active Duty
+Educational Early Discharge

 The Department of Defense will allow a military member to be discharged early to pursue their education if they are within 90 days of their normal separation date.

 Sometimes the Navy or Air Force will approve a request for longer than 90 days, but no such provision exists in the Army or Marines.
 There are some conditions, however.